RainerTischnet/AndroidAPSdocs/docs/EN/Hardware/my-first-pr.md

 Remark: The transmitter can be used in parallel to the LibreLink app.
 It doesn't disturb the patched LibreLink app operation.

 Remark #2: The OOP algorithm cannot be calibrated yet.
 This will be changed in the future.

+Alternatively you can use the Miaomiao 2 or Bubble.
+Droplet falls out because the values ​​are completely arbitrary.
+Please do not use the droplet.
+The following uses are suitable for the bubble and MM2, bluethooth works with libre 2 because the device that started the sensor is not available, the patch is not available in all regions or you want a smartphone or a smartwatch with Android (Kospet Prime 4G) use without nfc.
+The Tomato app is available for the mm2 and the Diabox app for the Bubble.
+Diabox will soon be able to calibrate the values ​​according to xdrip or send them to AAPS (request for DiaBox has been made and accepted), currently it is not yet explicitly addressed.
+A direct connection to xdrip also works.
+The link.
+The Xdrip settings also work with bubble. (bubbles current firmware works).
+You can turn on OOP calibration in the Xdrip settings xml.
+Further information on this is described in the aaps group facebook.